Trade uncertainty: Explore resources and tools for your business.

 American economy

-The U.S. Federal Reserve will be relieved to see that inflation finally came down in March to 2.4%, at a time where the labour market showed further sign of release as the unemployment rate ticked higher.
-The federal funds rate could, therefore, get cut by 25 points to 4.00-4.25% range when the Fed makes its next announcement.
+The U.S. Federal Reserve will be relieved to see that inflation finally fell in May to 2.4%, while the labour market showed further signs of stabilization.
+However, the federal funds rate is unlikely to budge between now and the end of summer, as underlying inflation measures remain well above their targets.

 The impact on your business